 When we write, our minds have a million thoughts running through them.
 How do I want to organize this chapter?
 What are my main points?
 Have I already introduced this character?
-I’ve found that real paper and pen gives me more power to answer all these questions and allows me to better focus on the writing when I do turn to my laptop.
+I've found that real paper and a real pen give me more power to answer all these questions and allows me to better focus on the writing when I do turn to my laptop.

 Oh, and paper is important for doodling.
 (Because Pamela taught us that doodling kills writer's block.)

 The best way to focus is to give yourself a lot of time.
 My favorite article about this is written by Cal Newport, which explains the concept of Deep Work.
 There is a great benefit to taking two or three hours with zero distractions to get work done.